Bone pain is often described as a deep or penetrating pain. It often is worse at night and when you move the affected limb.

-- metastatic malignancy (cancer that has spread from the point of origin)
+- cancer that has spread from the point of origin, or metastatic malignancy

-- interruption in the blood supply (as in sickle cell anemia, for example)
+- interruption in the blood supply caused by conditions like sickle cell anemia

 If you have bone pain for no obvious reason, or if you have previously been treated for cancer, you should consult with your physician.

-In addition to your complete medical history, including previously diagnosed conditions, your doctor will want to know the specifics of your bone pain, such as
+Your doctor will want to know your complete medical history, including previously diagnosed conditions, and the specifics of your bone pain.
+These might include: